Lectio Divina: Easter of the Resurrection of the Lord (C)

 a) What, in the concrete, does it mean for us "to believe in Jesus the Risen One"?
 What difficulties do we encounter?
 Does the resurrection solely concern Jesus or is it really the foundation of our faith?

-b) The relationship that we see between Peter, the other disciple and Mary Magdalene is clearly one of great communion in Jesus.
-In what persons, realities, institutions do we today find this same understanding of love and the same "common union" founded on Jesus?
-Where can we read the concrete signs of the great love for the Lord and "his own" that inspired all the disciples?
+b) The relationship that we see among Peter, the other disciple and Mary Magdalene is clearly one of great communion in Jesus.
+In what persons, realities, institutions do we find this same understanding of love and the same "common union" founded on Jesus today?
+Where can we read the concrete signs of the great love for the Lord and "His own" that inspired all the disciples?

-c) When we look at our lives and the reality that surrounds them, both near and far, do we see as Peter saw (he saw reality, but holds on to them, that is, to the death and burial of Jesus) or do we see as the other disciple saw (he sees facts and discovers in them signs of new life)?
+c) When we look at our lives and the reality that surrounds them, both near and far, do we see as Peter saw (he saw reality, but holds on to them to the death and burial of Jesus) or do we see as the other disciple saw (he saw facts and discovers in them signs of new life)?

 6. Let us pray asking for grace and praising God